lukechilds/create-test-server/README.md

 ### server

-express instance resolved from `createTestServer()`
+Express instance resolved from `createTestServer()`

-This is just a normal express instance with a few extra properties.
+This is just a normal Express instance with a few extra properties.

 #### server.url